I decided to make homemade keto chocolate bars for Valentine’s Day to give to Mrs. CBB.

 - Note: You can make more chocolate bars if you add nuts or fruit.
 If you stick to solid chocolate bars you will make less.
 With one bag of chocolate chips I can make 4 solid chocolate bars.
 When I add nuts and fruits I can make 6-8 chocolate bars.

-As you can read the savings is huge when you make homemade chocolate bars yourself whether they are solid chocolate bars or sugar-free chocolate bars.
+The savings are enormous when you make homemade chocolate bars yourself, whether they are solid chocolate bars or sugar-free chocolate bars.

-The fun part is adding different ket0-friendly ingredients each time you make them to switch up the flavour.
+The fun part is adding different keto-friendly ingredients each time you make them switch up the flavour.

 Our son also likes to add frozen strawberries and peanut butter when he helps to make chocolate bars.

-A simple homemade treat the kids can join in and have fun with.
+A simple homemade treat the kids can join in and have fun making and then eating.

 I wrapped these Strawberry Chia Jam sugar-free chocolate bars up for Mrs. CBB just in time for Valentine’s Day.